You’ve put in the hours. You’ve paid your dues.

 Business partners can come in many forms.
 A true business partnership occurs when both partners invest equally in the success of the business.
-Both partners devote equal finances, resources, and labor into making the business work.
+Both partners devote equal finances, resources, and labor to making the business work.

 But, if you don’t already have a deeply committed partner by your side, you can also establish more casual or temporary partnerships with existing brands or other consultants.

 Look for brands or consultants that are complementary to your services rather than competing for your business.
-And, make sure that you share the same goals for your partnership.
+And make sure that you share the same goals for your partnership.